CiaoSR: Continuous Implicit Attention-in-Attention Network for Arbitrary-Scale Image Super-Resolution: Experiments

 In this section, we conduct ablation studies to investigate effect of each component in our architecture.
 Our CiaoSR consists of the attention-in-attention network and a scale-aware non-local attention module.
 Table \ref{tab:ablation} shows the contributions of each component on performance.

-\textbf{Main branch.} The attention-in-attention network is the main branch in our architecture.
-The network can be seen as a local attention which learns to ensemble the local by using both the coordinates and the features.
-To investigate how the attention mechanism affects the performance, we remove this module and replace it with a MLP to predict the weights of the ensemble.
+\textbf{Attention-in-attention.} The attention-in-attention network is the main branch of our architecture.
+On the one hand, the network learns to ensemble weights with both the coordinates and the features.
+On the other hand, the network is able to aggregate the local and non-local information to improve the SR performance.
+To investigate how the attention mechanism affects the performance, we remove this module and replace it with an MLP to predict the weights of the ensemble.
 The coordinate information is still fed into the MLP to enable arbitrary scale prediction.
 As shown in Table \ref{tab:ablation}, the method suffers a significant performance drop without the attention mechanism.

 \textbf{Non-local attention.} The embedded non-local attention is proposed to capture the scale-aware information from other locations of the images to improve the performance.
-We investigate the importance of the non-local attention in an implicit model by comparing the results with and without the this module.
-As shown in Table \ref{tab:ablation}, by adding the non-local attention, a further performance gain is achieved.
+We investigate the importance of the non-local attention in an implicit model by comparing the results with and without this module.
+As shown in Table \ref{tab:ablation}, by introducing the non-local attention, a further performance gain is achieved.
 This is because our module can exploit texture information from other scales in a large perceptual field.

-\textbf{Local region size.} By default, our implicit model learns to aggregate features from a small local region.
-We investigate how the size of the local region affects the SR performance.
-We show the results with different local sizes in Figure \ref{fig:local_size_scale}~(left).
-With a small size 1$\times$1, the performance drops because the discontinuous pattern may appear within SR images.
-For a large size of $3{\times}3$, our model has comparable performance but introduces more computational cost.
-To trade-off the performance and computational cost, we set the local size as $2{\times}2$ in the experiment.